crischutu07/pmmp-installation-termux/README.md

 Make sure you're using the lastest version of Termux by downloading on [F-Droid](https://f-droid.org/en/packages/com.termux/) or [Github](https://github.com/termux/termux-app/releases)

 WARNING: This script is free to use, and we don't copy from [get.pmmp.io](https://get.pmmp.io).
+Please don't do false report for their repository!
 # Installation
 Step 1: Update & Upgrade Packages
 ```bash